-UPDATED: We live a huge portion of our lives on our phones.
+We live a huge portion of our lives on our phones and many of us spend a lot of time glued to them.
 We talk, shop, and keep in touch in a myriad of ways.
 They’re so intertwined in our day-to-day activities, that it only makes sense things like text messages and social media posts also play a part in divorce, custody, and other family law cases.

 The Caller Asks:

-Text messages and even Facebook posts are useful evidence in a child custody modification.
-However, he elaborates that there is more to the process than just handing the judge the evidence:
+Text messages and social media posts are useful evidence in child custody modification cases.
+However, as Rick elaborates, there is more to the process than just handing the judge the evidence:

 “However, this is not a slam dunk win.
 I wish it was as easy as just showing the judge the text messages, but there is a little more to it.